arangodb/arangodb/Documentation/Books/Manual/Programs/Arangod/Rocksdb.md

 WAL files earlier after server start.
 This is useful in testing environments that are space-restricted and do not require keeping much WAL file data at all.

+`--rocksdb.wal-archive-size-limit`

+Mmaximum total size (in bytes) of archived WAL files to keep on a leader.
+A value of `0` will not restrict the size of the archive, whereas any other value will restrict the size to about the specified value and trigge WAL archive file deletion once the threshold will be reached.

+The default value is `0` (i.e. unlimited).

 `--rocksdb.max-transaction-size`

 Transaction size limit (in bytes).
 Transactions store all keys and values in